 A tremor is a type of shaking in your body.
 Most tremors are in the hands and arms.
-But they may affect any body part, even your head or voice.
+However, they may affect any body part, even your head or voice.

 More About Tremors

-For many people with a tremor, the cause is not found.
+For many people with a tremor, a specific disease cause is not found.
 Some types of tremors run in families.
 A tremor may also be part of a long-term brain or nerve disorder.

 You may not need treatment for your tremor unless it interferes with your daily life or is embarrassing for you.

 Most tremors become worse when you are tired.